LeMill-Vycta/LeMill-Vycta/README.md

 ### 🌐 About Me

 I'm a dedicated creator of captivating online spaces.
-My tools of choice—Python, JavaScript, and C++—allow me to transform ideas into stunning web realities.
+My tools of choice—Python, JavaScript, C++any other language —allow me to transform ideas into stunning web realities.

 ### 🛠️ Arsenal

-With VSCode and Sublime Text as my trusty editors, I navigate complexity effortlessly.
+With VSCode and Cursor as my trusty editors, I navigate complexity effortlessly.
 I also leverage local LLMs, GPT, and Thorium to enhance my development process.

 ### 🚀 Mission